 Crews have successfully completed the following improvements for this project:

 - Removed roots in the existing mainline public sewer pipe.

 - Installed 435 feet of pipe lining to repair the public sewer pipe.

-- Installed liners to repair three lateral sewer connections.
+- Installed liners to repair three sewer service lateral connections.

-The remaining work is the repair of two additional sewer service lateral connections.
+The remaining work for 2021–2023 is the repair of two additional sewer service lateral connections.

 Sign Up for Updates

 Sign up for periodic email or text message updates for the SW Washington Street: Park Ave to 10th Sewer Repair Project through our free GovDelivery subscription service.
 These updates are the best way to stay informed about what’s happening and what to expect.
 You can also sign up for bulletins on other projects and topics.

 This project will help protect the health of the Willamette River Watershed.